-And speaking of lunch, I really enjoyed the selection of Costco sandwich makings, Hawaiian chips, and cookies.
-It was just the ideal amount of food.
+I really enjoyed the selection of Costco sandwich makings, Hawaiian chips, and cookies.
+Turns out, you work up an appetite on the water, and it was the perfect amount of food!

 After lunch, we rode back into an open air, all-terrain vehicle and it made me feel quite outdoorsy!

-I’d definitely suggest this Kauai activity to families with children ages 5 or for multi-generational travel.
-I am looking forward to doing it again when our youngest is old enough!
+I’d definitely suggest this Kauai activity to families with children ages 5 and up, or for multi-generational travel.
+I’m looking forward to doing it again when our youngest is old enough!

 What to Bring your Kauai Mountain Tubing Experience:

-When you get into the Kauai tube launch site, you’ll need to put all your belongings into plastic tubs which are going to be transported to the pickup area.
+When you get into the Kauai tube launch site, you’ll need to put all your belongings into plastic tubs.
+These tubs are transported to the pickup area.

 Due to the water, don’t bother bringing fancy video or photography gear.
-I even left my cherished Osmo Pocket in the dry tubs for fear of it slipping to the water.
+I even left my cherished Osmo Pocket in the dry tubs for fear of it slipping into the water!

 And be careful about your jewelry.
 Our guides told us that several people lose rings in the water every year when taking their gloves on and off.